How to Clean Paint Rollers

 - Disposable container

-Latex- or Water-Based Paint Clean-Up
+How to Clean Latex- or Water-Based Paint Off a Paint Roller

 Remove Excess Paint